Established through the generosity of alumni, friends, corporation and foundations.

-CST Scholarships are established through the generosity of alumni, friends, corporations and foundations.
-Many were created to honor or memorialize a favorite professor, a cherished classmate or a beloved spouse.
+Many College of Science and Technology (CST) scholarships were created to honor or memorialize a favorite professor, a cherished classmate or a beloved spouse.
 These scholarships are awarded annually based on the criteria set forth by the donor.
-The application and a list of available CST Scholarships can be found through Academicworks.
-The list of scholarships is also included below.
+CST scholarships include:

 Abraham and Ruth Clearfield Scholarship

 Awarded to full-time undergraduates majoring in chemistry, or another physical science, with excellent academic performance, with preference given to students who are graduates of South Philadelphia High School.

 Established in 2010 by Albert B. Brown, CST ’64, for United States citizens and permanent resident students who plan to pursue industrial chemistry as a profession, provides scholarships for undergraduate students majoring in chemistry who demonstrate high academic achievement.

 Andrea Broad Scholarship in Biological Sciences